-- Color Enhancer: Allows you to fine-tune the saturation of colors with larger flexibility.
-It modulates complex color algorithms to flawlessly render saturated colors, fine gradients, intermediate hues and subtle pigments. - Flesh Tone: Provides a smart adjustment of hue only for calibrating people's skin color, not other colors in the image.
-It prevents discoloration of skin tones from the light of the projection beam, portraying every skin tone in its most beautiful shade. - Pixel Enhancer 4K: It is a super-resolution technology which radically enhances Full HD content in terms of colors, contrast, and textures.
+• Color Gamut Color Gamut refers to the range of colors that can potentially be displayed by a device.
+There are some standards to define difference levels of color gamuts for display devices, such as CIE 1976, sRGB, Adobe RGB, NTSC, etc. With this projector, selecting Auto will automatically apply the most suitable color gamut to the image source.
+You can also select BT.
+709 , BT.
+2020 , or DCI-P3 according to your needs. • CinemaMaster • Color Enhancer : Allows you to fine-tune the saturation of colors with larger flexibility.
+It modulates complex color algorithms to flawlessly render saturated colors, fine gradients, intermediate hues and subtle pigments. • Flesh Tone: Provides a smart adjustment of hue only for calibrating people's skin color, not other colors in the image.
+It prevents discoloration of skin tones from the light of the projection beam, portraying every skin tone in its most beautiful shade.
+Advanced (Continued) • Pixel Enhancer 4K : It is a super-resolution technology which radically enhances Full HD content in terms of colors, contrast, and textures.
 It's also a Detail Enhancement Technology refines surface details for true-to-life images that pop off the screen.
-Users can adjust levels of sharpness and detail enhancement for optimal viewing. - DCTI/DLTI: Sophisticated algorithms significantly improve color and light output when producing images with contrasting colors or bright and dark scales.
+Users can adjust levels of sharpness and detail enhancement for optimal viewing. • DCTI/DLTI: Sophisticated algorithms significantly improve color and light output when producing images with contrasting colors or bright and dark scales.
 DCTI heightens color vibrancy for drastic color transitions without noise interference.
 DLTI reduces noise from fast switching of varied luminance to optimized brightness and contrast.
-The result is picture quality with the utmost picture depth and color performance. - Noise Reduction: Reduces electrical image noise caused by different media players.
-The higher the value, the less the noise. - Dynamic Iris: Automatically changes the black level of the projected pictures to enhance the effect of contrast ratio. - Brilliant Color: This feature utilizes a new color-processing algorithm and system level enhancements to enable higher brightness while providing truer, more vibrant colors in picture.
+The result is picture quality with the utmost picture depth and color performance.
+Noise Reduction: Reduces electrical image noise caused by different media players.
+Brilliant Color: This feature utilizes a new color-processing algorithm and system level enhancements to enable higher brightness while providing truer, more vibrant colors in picture.
 It enables a greater than 50% brightness increase in mid-tone images, which are common in video and natural scenes, so the projector reproduces images in realistic and true colors.
 If you prefer images with that quality, select On.

-When Off is selected, the Color Temperature function is not available.

-• Light Mode: Selects a suitable lamp power from among the provided modes.
-See Extending lamp life on page 33.

-Reset Current Picture Mode

-Returns all of the adjustments you've made for the selected Picture Mode (including preset modes, User I, and User 2) to the factory preset values.

-- 1. Press OK.
-The confirmation message is displayed. - 2.
-Use $\triangleleft/\triangleright$ to select Reset and press OK.
+When Off is selected, the Color Temperature function is not available. • Light Mode: Selects a suitable lamp power from among the provided modes.
+See Extending lamp life on page 35.
+Booot Current Returns all of the adjustments you've made for the selected Picture Mode (including preset modes, User I , and User 2) to the factory preset values.
+Reset Current Picture Mode I. Press OK .
+The confirmation message is displayed.
+Ficture Fioue Use to select Reset and press OK.
 The current picture mode returns to the factory preset settings.